|

 In

-ministry.
+futile.
 In

 interesting.
 You might ask,

-to as many people as possible in order for more people to believe in
+or to as many people as possible in order for more people to believe in

 Him”?
 This is a very good